garoyeri/garoyeri-dev-site/src/pages/about.md

 slug: about
 ---

 Hi.
 I'm Garo, and I'm a Software Whisperer who finds better ways to solve software problems with people and people problems with software.
 What?
 You've never heard of a Software Whisperer?
 You must not be listening hard enough.
 Ironically, I don't talk very softly and my whispers can be heard clear down the hallways and through thin cubicle walls.
-I like to solve technical problems and make insanely great software solutions for our clients with [Headspring](https://headspring.com/), and I also like to work with people and understand how to make them insanely great as well.
+I like to solve technical problems and make insanely great software solutions for our clients with [Headspring, part of Accenture](https://headspring.com/), and I also like to work with people and understand how to make them insanely great as well.

 ### The Technician